Skip to main content

 Net % spent more by category over the last three months

-Outlook for Q2 2025
+Outlook for Q3 2025

-According to our Tracker data, consumers expect to spend more overall on both day-to-day and more discretionary categories in Q2.
-If we go by the performance of the retail sector since the start of the year, consumers might start to show signs of being ready to spend more but the recovery is likely to be mixed.
+Overall, according to our Tracker data, consumers expect to spend less on both day-to-day and discretionary categories in Q3, however, the picture is likely to remain mixed.
 Consumer products businesses will also be among those most affected by recent geopolitical developments.
 Tariffs announced by the US government could increase costs, potentially squeezing profit margins or forcing businesses to raise prices, which could dampen the recovery in demand.
-The combination of reduced consumer spending, rising costs and the potential impact of new tariffs suggests a challenging outlook for the consumer products sector in the coming months.
+The combination of reduced consumer spending, rising costs and the potential impact of new tariffs suggests that the outlook for the consumer products sector will remain challenging in the coming months.
 Businesses may need to focus on cost management, innovation and strategic pricing to navigate these headwinds effectively.
+Research carried out for our 2025 Deloitte Consumer Products Outlook shows that top business performers in the sector differ from other consumer products companies in three areas: they invest more in managing their product portfolio and mix to entice the consumer, they invest in capabilities to stimulate demand including more micro targeting of consumers and they fund those investments by finding new efficiencies, especially through digitisation and automation.

 Consumer spending in the next three months by category